Market Update for November 22nd

 Food Vendors

-Bliss Street Baked Goods, Bonito Coffee, Bonjour!
-Yogurt, Brothers Products, France Café, Fresco Pasta, Kettlestones, La Montaigne De Saveurs (cheese!), La Vita Kitchen, The Lucky Lab, Marmalades by Dash (returning), Mr. Corn Tamales, Sweet Ruth, Teawaves, and YouBite Sausage.
+Bonito Coffee, Bonjour!
+Yogurt, Brothers Products, France Café, Kashlie Krunch (returning), Kettlestones, Kelsy’s Kandy, La Montaigne De Saveurs (cheese!), La Vita Kitchen, The Lucky Lab, Mr. Corn Tamales, My Sage Gourmet (returning), Nalwaya Foods (returning), Santa Barbara Channel Seafood, Sweet Ruth (returning), Teawaves, YouBite Sausage, and Zona Little Italy (returning).

 Artisans